 Medieval beginnings

-The oldest parts of the Mint House date to the 16th century.
-It was not a Mint House then but had a large main hall and a completely separate kitchen.
-It’s believed to have been a civil building of some sort and could have been a courthouse, town hall or perhaps a secular hospital / hostelry (there were known to be three Pevensey hospitals but the location of one of them is unknown – could it be here?).
+The oldest parts of the Mint House were built between 1480 and 1580.
+It was not a Mint House then but a civic building with a large main hall.
+It may have been a courthouse, town hall or perhaps a secular hospital / hostelry (there were known to be three Pevensey hospitals but the location of one of them is unknown – could it be here?).

 Making a house a home